Hints for a Geon from Causal Dynamic Triangulations: Technical setup

 If the theory has a smooth continuum limit to a Riemannian manifold then the limit $\delta\to 0$ yields \cite{Klitgaard:2018snm,vanderDuin:2024pxb} \be Q=q_1-\delta^2(q_3 R+{\cal O}(\delta)) \ee \no where the $q_i$ are positive, real constants, and $R$ is the standard, continuum, curvature scalar.
 Thus, $Q$ is in this limit a measure for curvature.
 Indeed, this was confirmed to be a good approximation of the functional dependency on $\delta$ in \cite{Klitgaard:2018snm} for CDT simulations.
-We confirmed this in the present work.
-Below, we will give also a result for correlators build from $R$, which was obtained by fitting for each measurement of $Q$ to \pref{ricci} to determine measurmenets of $R$.
+We confirmed this in the present work, if $\delta\gtrsim 4$.
+At smaller values of $\delta$ we did observe deviations, which are expected eventually when $\delta\approx a$.
+Below, we will give also a result for correlators build from $R$, which was obtained by fitting for each measurement of $Q$ to \pref{ricci} for $\delta\gtrsim 4$ to determine measurements of $R$.

 Finally, we will be building one-point correlation functions, and (subtracted) two-point correlation functions \cite{vanderDuin:2024pxb,Ambjorn:1998vd}.
-As noted above, we uniformly sample pairs of distances, and evaluate the operators at each of these points.
-For a one-point correlation function $\bar{O}=\la O\ra$ we average over all the locations per configuration, and then the result over all configurations.
+As noted above, we uniformly sample vertices, and evaluate the operators at each of these vertices.
+For a one-point correlation function $\bar{O}=\la O\ra$ we average over all the locations per configuration on a fixed (fat) time slice, and then the result over all configurations.
 We also define fluctuation operators $\Delta O=O-\bar{O}$.
 Two-point correlation functions are calculated as a function of the geodesic distance $s$ between the point pair, by evaluating for each configuration \be \sum_{xy}\delta_{d(x,y),s}O(x)O(y) \ee \no The operator $O$ in this case can also be a fluctuation operator $\Delta O$.
 Note that the number of points $x$ and $y$ will increase with distance for anything beyond an effectively one-dimensional system.
 Thus, the function will increase on average when increasing the number of point pair samples.
-This is not treated here, but will be taken care of as normalization in section \ref{s:geon}, and a more detailed discussion in a follow-up work \cite{MPP:unpublished}.
+This is not treated here, but will be taken care of as normalization in section \ref{s:geon}.
 The per-configuration correlator \pref{cconf} will then be averaged over all configurations we generate.
 Note that in general distances can exist at which no pairs of points is available.
 This is especially true for a stochastic sample.
 In such cases, the per-configuration correlator vanishes for this value of $s$.